 - Unique skills that speak to your personal qualities.
 I once highlighted a candidate’s Sommelier certification as it’s a notoriously rigorous test (that most people don’t pass on the first try), and that requires an incredible ability to memorize a high volume of detailed information.

-- Entrepreneurial Experience.
+- Entrepreneurial (Consulting & Freelance) Experience.
 This can go both ways, but someone who has experience starting, running, and growing a business offers a much broader portfolio of skill sets than someone who has specialized in one thing.
 The difference is how you frame it.
 Some company may question whether a serial entrepreneur will be happy working for someone else, while others see it as indicative of commitment, hard work, ingenuity, and creative drive.

 - Athletic Accomplishments.
 For the same reasons as the leadership examples cited above, athletic accomplishments show impressive work ethic, dedication, and commitment.
 A marathon runner is not someone who gives up easily in the face of challenges, nor will a varsity athlete shy away from collaboration and teamwork.